RICO-32/RICO-32/README.md

 - clear(COLOR) fills the entire screen with the provided color
 - rectfill(x, y, w, h, COLOR) fills a rectangle with that specific color
 - rect(x, y, w, h, COLOR) creates a border rectangle with that specific color
+- mouse() returns a mouse object with
+    - .pressed -> Whether the left button is currently pressed
+    - .x, .y -> the pixel coordinates of the mouse currently

 ## Colors
 - Accessing from Lua API is simply the string "COLOR_NAME"